Rakeela/dragora-notes/2021-7-13-One-Hundred-and-Fortieth.md

 ---
 It would lack... a certain ambition, but attempting to edit chives with a known mitochondria controlling gene would probably be easiest to achieve success on.
 Whether differential metabolic traits would be readily demonstrated from that is not clear to me

+...hmm, should I put this stuff in the 'Chives of Wrath' page itself?

+https://www.pnas.org/content/100/10/5968 (Ricardo V. Abdelnoor, Ryan Yule, Annakaisa Elo, Alan C. Christensen, Gilbert Meyer-Gauen, and Sally A. Mackenzie.
+(May 13, 2003.)
+Substoichiometric shifting in the plant mitochondrial genome is influenced by a gene homologous to MutS. *Proceedings of the National Academy of Sciences of the United States of America*.
+Retrieved 2021-7-13.)

+This one mostly just shows off how far I am from an ideal knowledge base for experimentation.
+It talks of using biolistic delivery... of arabidopsis leaves... with tungsten particles... into arabidopsis leaves.
+What?
+How do you deliver leaves into leaves?
+What was the gene target?
+I'm almost certain a better geneticist than I could parse this paper into something salient... and not certain at all what if any of this should go into the project notes itself.
+Bleh.

 ---
 Back to [[day-post-archive]]